LGBTQ history in India: Medieval period

 A large number of erotic artwork depicting homosexuality can be found on numerous temples throughout India, including Khajuraho temple sculptures built in the 700s, and the Sun temple in Konark built in the 1200s.

 Early modern period

 Early Mughal emperors were often tolerant of the Hindu society and allowed them to live as they wanted to.

-Various Muslim LGBTQ activists have attempted to find references to homoerotism within Indian Islamic culture.
-Mughal artwork and poetry may have contained examples of celebrations of male homoeroticism.
+References to homoeroticism are found throughout Indian Islamic culture.
+Mughal artwork and poetry contains many examples of celebrations of male homoeroticism.
 The first Mughal Emperor Babur wrote about his passion and desire for a male "lover" called Baburi (who was already an adult when the Emperor ascended the throne) in his autobiography Baburnama.
 He wrote :

 "Occasionally Baburi came to me, but I was so bashful that I could not look him in the face, much less converse freely with him.
 In my excitement and agitation I could not thank him for coming, much less complain of his leaving.
 Who could bear to demand the ceremonies of fealty?"